nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       I enjoy hanging out with my dogs, photography, traveling the world, and being a super Sherpa.
     image: /img/27459059_743530569183941_605898255142205801_n.jpeg
+  - about: Ilana is a Sports Certified Registered Dietitian, USA Triathlon Certified Level I triathlon Coach, and has accomplished multiple endurance events herself.
+Her portfolio enables her to understand the athletes she works with at all levels.
+She is dedicated to train athletes in their individual  raining and nutrition goals such as  optimal health, fitness and performance through balanced nutrition, proper sport fueling and hydration, and personalized training plans with ongoing support, within a maintainable healthy lifestyle.
+Ilana supports  Energy Lab and the Atlanta Triathlon club in all her endeavors.
+    name: |-
+      Ilana Katz
+      Assistant Run Coach
+    image: /img/12046745_10153667750909314_1264246671803246703_n.jpeg
+  - name: |-
+      Allison Leppke
+      Assistant Run Coach
+    about: >-
+      Allison has been with ATC since 2012 and coached with ATC over 5 years.
+      Allison competed in swimming from age 6 through college.
+After moving to Atlanta she started running and competing in and coaching club water polo.
+      Looking for a new challenge in 2012, Allison started triathlons and loves the training, opportunity to compete, and community.

+      Allison has over 10 years of experience coaching and teaching group and one-on-one swimming.
+Her focus is helping new triathletes develop confidence and technique in the pool and translating that to a fast and efficient first leg in triathlon.
+Through coaching, Allison rediscovered the joy of swimming and is inspired by athletes taking on and conquering new challenges.
+    image: /img/fullsizerender.jpg
   - name: |-
       Stephanie Walker
       Assistant Run Coach